NicoTimothy11/SnakeGameTerminal/README.md

 - Will finsih tomorrow

-- Will finish it after my worries im anxious rn
+- Will finish it after my worries personal issues